pudly/schmopera-hugo/content/articles/searching-for-superlatives-locs-suberb-rigoletto.md

 date = "2017-10-08T23:02:00-04:00"
 lastmod = "2017-10-08T23:32:00-04:00"
 publishDate = "2017-10-08T23:26:00-04:00"
-slug = "searching-for-superlatives-locs-suberb-rigoletto"
-title = "Searching for superlatives: LOC&#039;s suberb Rigoletto"
+short_description = "Here is when a reviewer typically starts reaching into his bag of superlatives, but at the risk of hyperbolizing, Kelsey's performance sets a new standard.
+At just 39 years old, the Ryan-Opera-Center-alumnus looked and sounded every bit the part of a father aged and disfigured by paranoia, disillusionment, and delusion." slug = "searching-for-superlatives-locs-suberb-rigoletto" title = "Searching for superlatives: LOC&#039;s suberb Rigoletto"
 +++